 4. How do I register online?

 Go to the homepage (www.DaytonaState.edu) and click on the "MyDaytonaState" button.
 Click on Login, then enter your Falcon Username and Falcon Password.
 Click on "FalconNet" from the menu bar.
-Using the left-hand menu, click on Registration.
+Using the left-hand navigation menu, click on Registration.
 Then click on Class Registration link.
 Read the message about tuition payment, scroll down to acknowledge the information.
 Click on the Continue Button.
 Select the current term and year.
 Click on the Enter Registration button.
 Register for courses by entering Course and Section number; or, just enter the reference numbers by themselves (do not mix and match).
-Click on Add Course, and then review your schedule.
-Afterwards, be sure to click on the Schedule and Fee Statement button to verify your bill due date and tuition and fee charges.
+Click on Add Course, and then review your schedule at the bottom.
+Afterwards, be sure to click on the Schedule and Fee Statement button to verify your bill due date, along with your tuition and fee charges.

 5. Can I register if I am a Transient student?
 Can transient students register online?

 Transient students are allowed to waive the course placement and prerequisite requirements.
 Therefore, transient students must have the transient form signed by their home college institution to verify the prerequisites are met and that the course will be acceptable upon transfer.
 Transient students cannot register online because the system would prevent registration according to the standard rules.
 Transient students will need to bring a copy of their transient form to the Registration Office at any one of our campus locations and register in-person, with identification.

 6. How do I withdraw from a class?